Where should we, as Christians, stand on gay marriage?A Christian can come at the issue of gay marriage from several different directions.

 God already told us in His Word that as the end times draw near, society will turn against Him.
 Homosexuality is a result of the rejection of God (Romans 1:21-25).
 Gay marriage is the institutionalization of the rejection of God.
 None of this should be a surprise for those who know the Scriptures.
 It is good and right to encourage the governing authorities to discourage sin.
 It is not good to become alarmist.
 Perhaps gay marriage does herald the end of the world, but that's what we've been looking forward to, anyway (Revelation 22:20).

 There is another option.
 Pray for those caught in homosexuality.
 Be kind (1 Corinthians 13:4).
 Show Jesus' love (Ephesians 4:15).
 Bring them to a saving faith in Christ.
 Let Jesus guide you as to how to confront (Galatians 6:1).
 Don't be hateful; don't be a bully.
 Live in that place where Jesus loves and kneels down and provides healing and then says, "Go and sin no more."
 It is loving to be kind and patient, but it is also loving to encourage someone toward holiness.

 The Bible teaches how Christians should respond to gay marriage.
 Don't condone it; no matter how much we may love our friends and want to see them happy, real love is bringing them to a saving relationship with Jesus, not encouraging a sinful lifestyle.
-Do vote against it; those who live in a republic should use their rights to encourage the government to promote healthy behavior.
+Do vote against it when able; those who live in a republic should use their rights to encourage the government to promote healthy behavior.
 Recognize what's really going on; our fight is not against flesh and blood, and if we expect the world to see things from a biblical point of view (John 15:18-19), we're just going to get a concussion from banging our heads against the wall.
 Battle for hearts, not causes; love is characterized by both truth and kindness, and it will take both to lead others to the relationship that saves.